 Remember, you cook with a thermometer, not a clock, and your cooker’s thermometer is not reliable.
 Many are off as much as 50°F, even on fancy grills!
 Look at the picture below: The dial thermometer on the expensive grill says 360°F when the digital says it is really 260°F!
 That’s the worst I’ve ever seen, but it makes the point.
 You really need a good digital oven thermometer and another good digital meat thermometer.
 You cannot trust a dial thermometer.
 Please read my article on thermometers.

 4) We will use the bones for a great gravy.
 We will make a potent dark but thin gravy from the rib bones and amp up the flavor by letting it sit in a pan below the roast and catch drippings.
-It will have a deep, beefy flavor and be fortified by bone marrow, seasonings from the meat, and just a kiss of smoke.
+This prime rib recipe creates a gravy with a deep, beefy flavor and be fortified by bone marrow, seasonings from the meat, and just a kiss of smoke.
 We will not thicken the gravy with flour or other starches so it can penetrate the meat when it is served.
 We can even make it in advance.

 5) We will make the roast round.
 Oblong roasts cook unevenly with the ends and corners cooking faster because they are being attacked by heat on more sides.
 That’s why lasagna in the corners of a rectangular pan is dry.
 With bones removed, we can cinch it up so it is closer to round.